microsoft/api-guidelines/azure/ConsiderationsForServiceDesign.md

 ### Start with the Developer Experience
 A great API starts with a well thought out and designed service.
 Your service should define simple/understandable abstractions with each given a clear name that you use consistently throughout your API and documentation.
 There must also be an unambiguous relationship between these abstractions.

-Follow these suggestions to create clear names for your abstractions:
+Follow these practices to create clear names for your abstractions:
 - Don't invent fancy terms or use fancy words.
 Try explaining the abstraction to someone that is not a domain expert and then name the abstraction using similar verbage.
+- Don't include "throwaway" words in names, like "response", "object", "payload", etc.
 - Avoid generic names.
 Names should be specific to the abstraction and highlight how it is different from other abstractions in your service or related services.
 - Pick one word/term out of a set of synonyms and stick to it.